fl4health.checkpointing.client_module module

 Return type:

 This function is meant to facilitate saving state required to restart an FL process on the client side.
-This function will simply save whatever information is passed in the state variable using the file name in state_checkpoint_name.
-This function should only be called if a state_checkpointer exists in this module
+This function will simply save all the attributes stated in ClientStateCheckpointer.snapshot_attrs.
+This function should only be called if a state_checkpointer exists in this module.

 Parameters: